How to Ask for Referrals from Existing Customers and Earn New Clients

 People aren’t shy when it comes to speaking about their experiences with brands.
 According to Google, “Over 2.4 billion conversations about brands take place every day in the United States”—clearly illustrating that world-of-mouth marketing is not dead.
 In fact, the power of word-of-mouth continues to grow and is becoming an ever-important asset for companies to exploit.
 But how do we as marketers influence the narrative of these conversations to positively portray our brands and help us gain more customers?

 In an effort to harness the power of word-of-mouth, many businesses are developing client referral techniques to increase the sharing of experiences among their customers.
 By working with your current customer base to seek out new opportunities, you’re more likely to get matched up with highly qualified prospects.
 These prospects will also require less effort from your business to establish a baseline of trust with your brand—referrals already trust the person or business that recommended your services to them and will be more receptive to your messaging because of it.

 But why aren’t all B2B brands implementing this customer growth technique?
 Because they have to ask for referrals, and for many, that is outside of their comfort zone.
 Simply hoping customers will pass on stories about their positive experiences with your company isn’t enough—because in most cases, even if your service is top notch, they just don’t think to do it.
 They have their own concerns managing their companies and none of them have to do with helping to grow your business.

 So, how do you fight pass the awkwardness of stepping into your customers’ space and asking them for a favor?
 It starts by stepping out of your comfort zone.
-To help you initiate this process for your own brand, we’ve compiled our top tips below for how to ask your happy customers in order to gain new clientele for your business.
+To help you initiate the process of asking your satisfied customers for referrals—with the long-term goal of gaining new clientele for your business—we’ve compiled our top tips below.

 - Provide Excellent Service and Collect Customer Feedback